Imtiyaj5791/DevOps-Journey/Important/Mock.md

 6. Does the passive server always remain ON?
 If yes, cost will be high.
 If no, how will it have the latest data?

 7. * You have an EC2 instance in a private subnet with no Internet Gateway and no NAT Gateway.
 The application needs to upload data to an S3 bucket.
 How would you configure this securely?

+8. Application works in a private network, but S3 images aren't loading.
+How would you troubleshoot?